ilyastorunn/daily-historic/documentations/integrations.md

   missing fields before publish.
 - Add unit tests around category heuristics so new rules do not break existing mappings.
 Run `npm run test:ingest` to execute ingestion-specific Vitest cases.
 - Log API failures with retry/backoff and fallback to cached data so the daily digest never misses a day.
+Enable structured logging with `INGEST_LOG_FORMAT=json` for cron ingestion.
 - Keep a lightweight admin UI or spreadsheet to track which events were approved, edited, or suppressed.